standard-for-public-code/standard-for-public-code/CONTRIBUTING.md

 In fact, feel free to open a pull request to add your name to the [`AUTHORS`](AUTHORS.md) file and get eternal attribution.

+## Translations

+While the Standard does not have any official translations, you can help maintain existing and add new [community translations of the Standard](https://github.com/publiccodenet/community-translations-standard).

 ---

 For more information on how to use and contribute to this project, please read the [`README`](README.md).